syncfusion-content/flutter-docs/Flutter/treemap/color-customization.md

 ## Range color mapping

+If you return a range value in the `TreemapLevel.colorValueMapper`, then you must set the `colorMappers` property.

-You can apply color to the tiles based on whether the value returned from the `TreemapColorMapper.from` and `TreemapColorMapper.to` range.
-Then, the `TreemapColorMapper.color` will be applied to the respective tiles.
+The value returned from the `TreemapLevel.colorValueMapper` callback will be checked whether it lies in the `TreemapColorMapper.from` and `TreemapColorMapper.to` range.
+For the matched values, the `TreemapColorMapper.color` will be applied to the respective tiles.

 N> You can customize the legend icons color and texts using the `TreemapColorMapper.color` and the `TreemapColorMapper.from` and `TreemapColorMapper.to` properties.